 Australians in Israel should familiarise themselves with emergency procedures and how to respond to air raid sirens, including knowing the location of their nearest emergency shelters.
 Municipality websites maintain lists of public bomb shelters and other emergency preparedness information.

 The Israel Defense Force's Home Front Command website also provides information on preparedness and on how to respond to rocket attacks.

 During military operations, the Israeli Defense Force (IDF) may declare an area a closed military zone.
 Any civilians found in the area in breach of these orders can be arrested, detained in prison and, where considered appropriate, deported.

-There is a high threat of civil unrest in Israel, the Gaza Strip and the West Bank and the security situation could deteriorate without warning.
-If you are caught up in military action or civil disorder, it is safest, in the absence of other advice, to remain indoors, monitor the media and obey the instructions of local authorities.
+If you are caught up in military action or civil disorder, it is safest, in the absence of other advice, to remain indoors, monitor the media and adhere to the instructions of local authorities.

 Gaza Strip and surrounding areas (including waters off Gaza)

 We strongly advise you not to travel to the Gaza Strip because of the extremely dangerous and unpredictable security situation and the potential for further Israeli military operations.
 We continue to strongly advise Australians to depart the Gaza Strip through official border crossing points if it is safe to do so.